Corporate donations include items such as clothing, hygiene supplies, and diapers.

 Last summer, World Vision became part of the USDA’s Farmers to Families program.
 Many U.S. farmers grow crops for specific vendors like restaurants, sports arenas, or vacation spots.
 When those locations closed or had their services severely limited, farmers had nowhere to ship their food.

 The USDA connected those farmers with food distributors, who in turn get food to nonprofits so it can reach vulnerable families.
-Through this partnership, World Vision helped more than 12 million people with Fresh Food Boxes.
+Through the Fresh Food Box program that ended in May 2021, World Vision provided 3.6 million Fresh Food Boxes to nearly 14.3 million people across the U.S through a network of over 1,300 churches.

-Teachers know that if their students’ families can’t afford school supplies, they have access to free items from World Vision a few times a year.
-We reached over 198,000 students and teachers at hundreds of schools nationwide in 2020.
+For teachers whose students’ families can’t afford school supplies, they have access to free items from World Vision a few times a year.
+We helped over 198,000 students and teachers at hundreds of schools nationwide in 2020.

 In late summer and early autumn, World Vision hosts backpack drives to make sure kids have what they need to start off the school year.